Ten Reasons to Hire a Cat Sitter

 6. Search for cat sitters local to you

 In our experience, most cat owners prefer a local sitter, and it’s easier to find and book one via a cat-sitting platform.
-By booking local carers, you can build up relationships with regular sitters.
+By booking local sitters, you can build up relationships with regulars your cat loves.
 Repeat bookings are more straightforward for you, less stressful for your cat and better for your sitter.
 A local sitter will naturally know your area well, find it easier to stick to a routine if they can pop round and will be closer at hand in case of emergency.

 7. Cat sitters provide a tailored cat sitting service